 * It’s simple to make by either hand or in a stand mixer

 * It doesn’t contain any unhealthy ghee or butter

 * You can make this and leave it to rest whilst you prepare your favourite curry

 * There are only 131 calories per naan.

 * This recipe makes 6 naans so there’s plenty to go round!

 - In a medium sized bowl combine the white bread flour and plain flour together.

-- Add the salt, the dried yeast and then the no fat yogurt / water mixture.
+Add the salt, the dried yeast and then the no fat yogurt / water mixture to the flour mixture.

 - Combine in the bowl to a dough consistency.